-- Failing grade for the course and may be deemed ineligible for grade forgiveness. - Research Project or Academic Integrity Learning Module.
+- a.
+Failing grade for the assignment or course. - b.
+Research Project or Academic Integrity Learning Module.
 This sanction can be assigned for the educational benefit of the student and should be related to academic integrity or ethics on the whole, or in the discipline in which the offense occurred.
-The report is submitted to the Chair of the Honor Court. - Academic Probation.
-A period of review and observation during which a student is under an official warning that subsequent violations of the Honor Code are likely to result in a more severe sanctions outlined in second level violations.
-Students on academic probation may be barred from participating in any or all extra- or co-curricular activities.
+Evidence of completion shall be submitted to the Chair of the Honor Court.
+Failure to complete this sanction shall result in further sanctions. - c.
+Academic Probation.
+A period of review during which a student is under an official warning that subsequent violations of the Honor Code are likely to result in a more severe sanctions outlined below.
+Students on academic probation may be barred from participating in any or all extra- or co-curricular activities, as determined by the faculty or staff directing these activities.